HalfCodedPrince/hot_cold_rain/canon/01_glossary.md

 - **Pot-de-fer** — early tube-gun; bolt/stone shooter.
 - **Pozzolan (A/B)** — volcanic ash graded for hydraulic mortar; A = underwater/splash.
 - **Prize Docket** — insurer-run docket deciding captures and bounties; key to privateering.
+- **Principality** - Principality ("Greater Principality of Ord and Sar") is a political entity wetnusred by Camra Dona in around ~1300 A.O.
+Covers most of the cities around the Bright Sea, fragile and prone to internal conflicts.

 ## R